-- 1. FISC Assessor and a Gold Standard Surveyor, both of whom are at least FISC Level 5 and approved by BSBI (see above) - 2.
+- 1. FISC Assessor and a separate Gold Standard Surveyor, both of whom are at least FISC Level 5 and approved by BSBI (see above) - 2.
 Bookings contact to take bookings and provide information to FISC candidates before and after their test day.
+This is a role that should ideally not be undertaken by the Assessor (or anyone involved in marking a FISC) to ensure that the marking process is as unbiased as possible.
+The FISC Provider must be confident that any prior knowledge of candidates does not compromise the marking of the FISC.
+Candidates need to be allocated a candidate code before the FISC, which will be used on all test papers and throughout the marking process to ensure that marking is undertaken anonymously.

-Facilities, Equipment and Processes required (see also FISC Provider agreement)
+Facilities, Equipment and Processes required (see also FISC Provider MoA)

 - 1. Sufficient lab/ work-room space for the appropriate number of candidates to undertake Lab Test 1 and 2 with specimens. - 2.
 Clearly numbered labels for the specimens these are easily printed off and laminated (this means they can be wiped clean and reusable). - 3.
 Large plastic trays (cat litter trays are ideal!) to contain specimens. - 4.
 It is useful to have some spare hand lenses for the candidates. - 5.
+Assessors should make sure that this misconduct statement is read out at the start of the lab tests: "The FISC takes place under exam conditions.
+Any misconduct will be taken seriously.
+The FISC protocols define misconduct as the use of unfair means to influence the outcome of a FISC test.
+'Unfair means' include any form of cheating such as use of not allowed equipment (e.g. mobile phone), collusion (eg. discussing samples or identifications during the FISC), impersonation, deliberately running over time in the field test.
+Anyone found cheating in a FISC will be disqualified." - 6.
 Test 1 (Lab): Ten relatively common and relatively easy to identify species, i.e. species that cannot be confused with anything else.
-These are the first ten species for identification without any books, ID guides or other aids (see Lab Test 1 below). - 6.
+These are the first ten species for identification without any books, ID guides or other aids (see Lab Test 1 below). - 7.
 Test 2 (Lab): Twenty plant specimens already collected (or grown in pots), with a good proportion representing regions of the UK that are NOT represented by the field test location vegetation (see Lab Test 2 below).